cognitect/transit-ruby/BUILD.md

 Then:

-    rake release
+    ./build/release

-You'll be prompted for the password during this build.
+You'll be prompted to confirm MRI and JRuby releases and for cert passwords.